Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

   : console.log('No need for a rain coat.')
 ```

 🌕  You are extraordinary and you have a remarkable potential.
-You have just completed day 4 challenges and you are four steps a head in to your way to greatness.
+You have just completed day 4 challenges and you are four steps ahead on to your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises

 ### Exercises: Level 1

 1. Get user input using prompt(“Enter your age:”).
-If user is 18 or older , give feedback:You are old enough to drive but if not 18 give feedback to wait for the years he supposed to wait for.
+If user is 18 or older, give feedback: 'You are old enough to drive', but if not 18 give another feedback stating to wait for the number of years he needs to turn 18.
+Example:

    ```sh
    Enter your age: 30